Railway Environment Variables: Complete Setup Guide (2026)

 OPENAI_API_KEY=${{shared.OPENAI_API_KEY}}

-RAILWAY_PRIVATE_DOMAIN is for internal service-to-service communication (faster, no internet).
-RAILWAY_PUBLIC_DOMAIN is your public URL.
-Use private domains when services talk to each other within Railway.
+Private vs Public Domains: RAILWAY_PRIVATE_DOMAIN is for internal service-to-service communication (faster, no public internet).
+RAILWAY_PUBLIC_DOMAIN is your externally reachable URL.
+Use private domains when one service inside Railway talks to another, since traffic stays on the internal network and skips egress charges.

 Do I need to restart after changing variables?

-No, Railway automatically triggers a new deployment when you save variable changes.
-The new deployment will have the updated values.
+No. Railway automatically triggers a new deployment when you save a variable change.
+The new deployment runs with the updated values; the old deployment stays live until the new one passes health checks.

 How do I use Railway variables locally?